edf-hpc/puppet-hpc/puppet-config/modules/clara/README.md

 ## Overview

-Install and configure clara.
-A Cluster administration tool.
+Install and configure Clara, a set of cluster administration tools.

 ## Module Description

-This module install clara and generate a usable configuration.
+This module installs Clara and generates a usable configuration file.

 ## Setup